ganrad/aks-aspnet-sqldb-rest/README.md

 #  Build and deploy an ASP.NET Core 2.2 Web API on Azure Kubernetes Service
-This project describes the steps for building and deploying a real world **Medical Claims Processing** microservice application (**Claims API**) on Azure Kubernetes Service..
+This project describes the steps for building and deploying a real world **Medical Claims Processing** microservice application (**Claims API**) on Azure Kubernetes Service.

 **Description:**